prorev/prorev.github.io/_posts/2020-03-25-python_algoritihms.md

 ### MaxSliceSum [painless]✓

+Scores 100%.
 This problem should search in array to find the slice with max sum.

 `m` and `ms` do represent local and final max sum.
 For instance: